SupaMafia/awesome-window-manager-config/README.md

 - There are two places you can change it.
 First, .Xresources.
 Second, xorg.conf.
 - check your dpi by: xdpyinfo | grep -B 2 resolution
 - For nvidia user: change the xrog.conf under /etx/X11/xrog.conf by adding "option DPI" under "screen" section.
 Sample included.
 If the file does not exit, create one by: nvidia-xconfig
 - Change the cursor size and dpi setting in /.Xresources.
-Sample included
+Sample included: dpi=130 for 4k

 Slow Rofi response
 - I don't know what is the reason. but dmenu works fine.